ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 ## Metals

-Metals have a Fermi surface that can be quite complex in k-space.
-This means that in contrast to an insulator or semiconductor where every k-point has the same number of **occupied** states, **in a metal the number of occupied states can vary from k-point to k-point**.
-Remembering that DFT is a gound state theory , a rapidly varying occupation number will make the calculation more difficult to converge.
+Metals have a Fermi surface in k-space which separate the occupied from the unoccupied Kohn-Sham states.
+The shape of the Fermi surface can be quite complicated and is not known a priori.
+This means that in contrast to insulators or semiconductors where every k-point has the same number of **occupied** states, **in a metal the number of occupied states can vary from k-point to k-point**.
+This makes it more difficult to obtain converged results for metals.

 ### Tackling Discontinuities